Introduction: Back to the Arcade by JDRamos

 A project I started back in 2013 when for my birthday my father offered me an old arcade cabinet, bought from a vendor that still installs and manages them at coffee shops.
 It was an old arcade with problems on the monitor, from which I only wanted to use the wooden cabinet and re-do technically with a technology that I could easily manage and maintain.

 From the very beginning I decided to name it and decorate it inspired on the Back to the Future trilogy.
 The dates on the marquee panel all have meaning to me...
-My birth date in 78 (including the hour on which I was born :-)), the date on which I got the arcade and a date in the future when I'm 100 years and will be still paying on this arcade :-)
+My birth date in 78 (including the hour on which I was born :-)), the date on which I got the arcade and a date in the future when I'm 100 years and will be still playing on this arcade :-)

 During the project I also decided to construct a flux capacitor replica, just because buying one would cost several hundred of dollars and I thought "I'm sure I can build one".